Jambaree/gatsby-theme-tailwindcss/theme/README.md

 | `postCssPlugins`   | [require("tailwindcss")] | postcss-plugins to load                |
 | `cssLoaderOptions` | {}                       | postcss css loader options             |
 | `emotionOptions`   | {}                       | emotion `babel-plugin-emotion` options |

-#### Example usage

-The only plugin included as default is the actual tailwindcss required to work, but I do recommend using the autoprefixer plugin.

 ## With autoprefixer